Temporal and probabilistic comparisons of epidemic interventions: Theoretical Analysis

-Our framework assumes that the spreading process of the disease being studied follows undirected percolation dynamics over a contact network and can therefore be analysed as a branching process.
-This is an approximation of a spreading process \cite{kenah2007second} but was recently shown to provide accurate temporal forecasts when compared to continuous-time simulations \cite{allen2022predicting}.
-In our case studies, we also assume without loss of generality that the distribution of contacts in the population under observation follows a geometric distribution, which is simply meant to incorporate some heterogeneity into the model.
+In our case studies, we also assume that contacts in the population follows a geometric distribution.
+The aim of this assumption is to have a heterogeneous network of contacts.
+The geometric distribution is the discrete equivalent of the exponential distribution, which has been observed in real-world contact patterns [1-2].
+With this distribution, we calculate the average number of secondary cases, $R_{0}$, to be 3.
 Though contact networks are inherently temporal, we here assume a static contact network except for the removal of connections due to network-based interventions.
+When applying an intervention, specifically a vaccination strategy, we assume that vaccination offers perfect protection.
 Likewise, the intricacies of vaccine efficacy (e.g. waning of immunity or the need for multiple doses) will not be covered in this work but could be incorporated in the framework.
 Our goal is instead to provide a general model of disease spread and showcase how a few specific types of interventions can be included in temporal, probabilistic, and analytical forecasts.
+The software associated with our model is available at Refs. \cite{andrea_allen_2021_5076514, andrea_allen_pgf_formalism}.

+Forecasts, in our framework, are defined as the time evolution of our branching process approach and will not be directly validated with data.
+While the final states predicted by our general approach have been previously validated with empirical data [1], data to produce temporal forecasts of interventions are not available.
+Further validation would require contact distributions, epidemiological parameters, and incidence rates within communities before and after interventions.
+Instead, we rely on simulations for validation.\\